 At Ciphrix, we help B2B SaaS startups pass enterprise security reviews 3x faster using AI-powered compliance automation.
-This guide shows you exactly where deals die and how to prevent it before procurement ever sends the questionnaire.
+This guide shows you exactly where deals die and how to prevent them before procurement ever sends the questionnaire.

 This pattern repeats across thousands of B2B SaaS deals.
 Security review has become the invisible pipeline killer.
 Not because startups have bad security, but because they treat security review as a last-minute checkbox instead of a revenue enabler.